 Recommended to process C-41 without worrying about remjet

 Expiration: Unexposed CineStill film has a 1 year shelf life, and should be stored in the fridge and shot within 6 months of purchase to achieve optimal results.
 Exposed film should be processed promptly in C-41 chemicals to preserve latent image latitude and color fidelity.
 All current productions of CineStill have expiration dates for one year from manufacture date on the packaging.
 If you have Alpha production film (no retail box), it should be used before 2018.

-Note: This film was designed to be processed in ECN-2 Chemicals and may still be processed in it's native chemistry, resulting in a 500 ISO pulled negative with lower gamma.
+Note: This film was designed to be processed in ECN-2 Chemicals and may still be processed in its native chemistry, resulting in a 500 ISO pulled negative with lower gamma.
 Test results show consistent in standard C-41 machine processing when compared with ECN-2 motion picture lab processing performed by professional labs.
 Long term archival stability has not been tested past 4 years.
 Expectations for archival longevity should be somewhere between Kodachrome and most C-41 films but there are no guarantees.
-We will replace any roll that shows manufacturing defect.
-We do not accept any liability beyond replacement of original film purchased.